letsencrypt/cp-cps/CP-CPS.md

 ## 2.2 Publication of certification information

-ISRG Combined CP/CPS, Privacy Policy, Subscriber Agreement, and WebTrust audit documents are made publicly available in the Policy and Legal Repository at <https://letsencrypt.org/repository/>.
+ISRG Combined CP/CPS, Privacy Policy, Subscriber Agreement, and WebTrust audit documents are made publicly available in the Policy and Legal Repository.

-Records of all ISRG Root and Subordinate CA certificates, including valid/expired/revoked test pages, are available in the Certificate Repository at <https://letsencrypt.org/certificates/>.
+Records of all ISRG Root and Subordinate CA certificates, including valid/expired/revoked test pages, are available in the Certificate Repository.

 ## 2.3 Time or frequency of publication